 Visiting the department

 You are welcome to visit the department to find out more about our programs.
-The next department informational session is in October (date/time TBD).
+The next department informational session is on December 9, 2013.
 We are located in room 150 of the Walter Schroeder Health and Education Complex, 561 N. 15th Street.
 Click here for a campus map We are building No. 29.
 Please contact Coreen via e-mail or (414) 288-5730 to let us know you are interested in visiting or would like someone to contact you.

 We look forward to meeting you!